11cafe/comfyui-workspace-manager/README.md

 If you have questions or suggestions, please [join our Discord](https://discord.gg/HHvfEurv2Z)!
 I'm building a new platform that lets you quickly make a runnable web app from your comfyui workflow. www.nodecafe.co if you are interested to make your comfyui workflow into an app or colaborate with me, please DM me!

-[6-21] please upgrade to V2 and enable twoway sync if you haven't already.
+[6-21] ‼️please upgrade to V2 and enable twoway sync if you haven't already.
 I will stop supporting V1 soon and will forcefully turn on twoway sync later. (twoway sync means that your workflow are twoway synced with your disk files /my_workflows directly)

-[6-21] Auto-save mode will be removed comopoletely from next version.
+[6-21] ‼️‼️Auto-save mode will be removed comopoletely from next version.
 Because there are reports that autosave mode sometimes overwrite workflows mistakenly.
 Therefore, please **manual save** your workflows always.

 [New!]
 We provide 👭**team workspace** now!
 If you need to **share workflows, backup workflow versions for enterprise and teams**, please contact me about our team/enterprise product at weixuanfu01@gmail.com or join discord and DM me @briefpeach